 The report includes a copy of the Athletics Department's Standards for Safeguarding Institutional Governance of Intercollegiate Athletics.
 The Big Ten Council of Presidents/Chancellors adopted the standards in response to issues at Penn State University.
 The standards, which went into effect on August 1, 2015, demonstrate a commitment by Big Ten institutions to maintaining the "integrity of governance in athletics programs."
 The report notes that a required internal annual review found that UW-Madison has maintained compliance with the standards.

-The report also includes the transmittal letter and audit comments from the most recent NCAA Compliance review conducted by UW-System's Office of Internal Audit, as well as a copy of the NCAA-required report on "Agreed-Upon Procedures" issued by independent auditor Baker Tilly, for the year ended June 30, 2018.
-Neither report identified any compliance or control deficiencies.
+The report also includes a copy of the NCAA-required report on "Agreed-Upon Procedures" issued by independent auditor Baker Tilly, for the year ended June 30, 2020 (Appendix K).